cyberbotics/webots-doc/automobile/sumo-exporter.md

 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$WEBOTS_HOME/projects/automobile/resources/sumo/bin
 ```

-You should use the `exporter.py` python script to generate the `sumo.nod.xml`,
+You should use the `exporter.py` Python script to generate the `sumo.nod.xml`,
 `sumo.edg.xml` and `sumo.sumocfg` SUMO files.
 These files can be used by SUMO `netconvert` to generate the `sumo.net.xml` file
 from the `myMap.wbt` webots simulation world.